-EmPOWER is another outreach initiative reaching underserved households through a community-based approach that leverages local knowledge and relationships.112 The program was catalyzed by the Liberty Hill Foundation with funding from Electrify America, Southern California Edison, the Los Angeles Department of Water and Power (LADWP), CARB, and SGC.
-The program commits a min-
+EmPOWER is another outreach initiative reaching underserved households through a community-based approach that leverages local knowledge and relationships.
+The program was catalyzed by the Liberty Hill Foundation with funding from Electrify America, Southern California Edison, the Los Angeles Department of Water and Power (LADWP), CARB, and SCG.
+The program commits a minlilibid.
+Participant level data (n = 11,307) for each CC4A incentive recipient through December 2020 shows 60% of funding has been distributed to the South Coast Air Quality Management District, in Southern California.
+However, CARB staff noted in an email September 1, 2021 that 88% of participants as a whole are under 225% of the federal poverty line (FPL) and 92% are low-income households.

 108 UCLA Luskin Center for Innovation.
 (2021, May).
 Procedural Equity in Implementing California's Clean Cars 4 All Program.
-University of California, Los Angeles. https:// innovation.luskin.ucla.edu/wp-content/uploads/2021/05/Procedural-Equity-in-Implementing-Californias-Clean-Cars-4-All-Program.pdf 109 Ibid.
+University of California, Los Angeles. https://innovation.luskin.ucla.edu/wp-content/uploads/2021/05/Procedural-Equity-in-Implementing-Californias-Clean-Cars-4-All-Program.pdf imum of 60% of all funding directly to on-the-ground outreach by community-based organizations that connect low-income residents to a large suite of environment-related financial assistance programs.113 These programs include ratepayer incentives, energy efficiency upgrades, solar and clean vehicle rebates, among others.